Emergency

 The Emergency Telecommunications Sector (ETS) is supporting the Government-led response in Jamaica, coordinated by the Office of Disaster Preparedness and Emergency Management (ODPEM) with support from the Caribbean Disaster Emergency Management Agency (CDEMA).
 Relief efforts are focused on the hardest-hit Parishes, where telecommunications and power services remain severely disrupted.
 Mobile network operators continue to report outages across multiple locations, underscoring the urgent need for coordinated connectivity support.

 ETS is working closely with ODPEM and CDEMA to deploy teams and shared communications services in priority areas.
-As of 19 November, the ETS has registered services at 64 critical sites, reaching 24,265 users from disaster response teams, government institutions, and affected communities at key locations.

 An ETS coordinator is currently deployed in Jamaica to support inclusive coordination among government, UN, NGOs, and private sector partners.
-The ETS Deputy coordinator and an Information Management Officer are remotely supporting the response.
+The ETS Deputy coordinator and an ETC Information Management Officer are remotely supporting the response.

 Latest updates from ETS Jamaica

-• Site tracking: Support coordinated response efforts by submitting site data via the Kobo Toolbox form, which works offline.
-ETS shares daily updates to ensure transparency and avoid overlapping activities.
-Access the ETS Dashboard HERE for site overview.
+• Site tracking: Support coordinated response efforts by submitting site data via the KoboToolbox form, which works offline.
+The Dashboard for full overview can be accessed here.

 • Disaster Connectivity Mapping (DCM): Access the latest DCM map online.
 Field teams are encouraged to use Speedchecker to contribute to data collection efforts.